 12:00pm: Bus transfer back to drop-off location.
 Afternoon at leisure for additional touring, discussions and lecture series.
 An expert guide and vehicle will be at disposal.

-9:00am: Meet at “home base” riad to walk to bus pick-up and transfer to La Pause in the rocky desert landscape outside of Marrakesh.
+9:00am: Meet at “home base” riad to walk to bus pick-up and transfer to La Pause in the rocky desert landscape outside of Marrakech.

 10:00am: Arrival at La Pause where you will be greeted by the staff and settled into your accommodations - early check-in depends on availability this day.
 Morning at leisure to enjoy the peaceful grounds of La Pause.

 12:30pm: Meet at the private tent for lunch.

 Afternoon & Evening: At leisure for lecture series and discussions.